These API's are currently only available in the latest RC builds.

 Multiple sockets (maximum 3) can be created, being bind on a certain IPv6 unicast and port number.

-Pymesh sockets is created, if the Mesh was enabled before (lora.Mesh()
+Pymesh sockets is created, if the Mesh was enabled before (lora.Mesh() was called).

 LoRa sockets support the following standard methods from the socket module: